 Every tavern has a barkeep and servers.
 These people handle the alcohol and take care of the money.
 Servers are often busing tables, bringing out food and beer, and bringing back money to the bar.
 A surprising amount of money can be spent in a tavern in a single evening and most of it goes through these individuals.

 Beyond the running of food and drink, there are people in the back cooking, stocking, and cleaning.
 Usually these jobs are all combined and any back of house staff will bring up new kegs, cook, and clean throughout the night.
-Cooks might become more specialized over time, but the standard tavern fair is usually batch prepped during the day and then served en mass at night, so there’s not as much room for most tavern cooks to get really fancy with their meals.
+Cooks might become more specialized over time, but the standard tavern fair is usually batch prepped during the day and then served en masse at night, so there’s not as much room for most tavern cooks to get really fancy with their meals.

 Besides having people who keep up with the back and run the place in the front, taverns usually have daytime staff as well.
 People who clean the tavern, take care of the inn, shovel out the stables, and even take care of maintenance.
 A small town tavern may employ more than 10 people just to keep the place running.
 This doesn’t even include people who handle any special services.